C4rm3r/DronesCourse_ImagesProcessing_DatasetBuilder/README.md

 # Drones Course - Image Processing Team - Dataset Builder

 This GitHub repository contains a Client-Server based system that allows data scientists to photos from youtube videos.
-This system was developed in order to allow the creation of an Images Dataset without an actual need to purchase a camera and take photos manually.
+This system was developed to allow the creation of an Images Dataset without an actual need to purchase a camera and take photos manually.

 The server side contains a text file that all the desired videos to capture images from should be placed in it.
 System Administrators should add links to the videos (either live or not) and the system will use them.